AxonC/magnus-api/docs/ppm.md

 With that said this brings us to another matter, any form of discrimination was prohibited, not only it’s immoral, it is also illegal.
 The Equality Act 2010 and the BCS code of conduct state that any kind of discrimination is not allowed “conduct your professional activities without discrimination on the grounds of sex, sexual orientation, marital status, nationality, colour, race, ethnic origin, religion, age or disability, or of any other condition or requirement” [@bcs].

 It is important to say that we worked on this project for the public interest.
 We wanted to provide security and efficiency.
 With this product we want to saver time for the public and make there lives easier.
 Of course, the privacy of the public is our priority, we implemented restricted access to our product, so only personal that have a username and password can access the private data.
 With the BCS code of conduct stating, “You shall have due regard for public health, privacy, security and wellbeing of others and the environment.” [@bcs].

 \newpage

+# Discussion / Conclusion

+As a result of this project, the group has created a basic facial recognition system which records the location of a ‘hit’ (where the camera has successfully recognised a person based upon a pre-defined database of pictures).
+The cameras are designed to run on a lightweight device (demonstrated as a proof-of-concept on a Raspberry Pi) to allow the system to be cost-effective and for cameras to be in potentially secretive locations (depending on the use case).
+To monitor the data, a dashboard presenting all this information to relevant security personnel has also been created.
+From here, users of the dashboard can administer those people whom are known to the system, monitor activity in a specific location and action alerts of unknown reports in the places.

+The big challenge and learning experience with this project were producing a system which wasn’t just an academic exercise.
+Producing a system which had the potential to be used to improve the safety and security of our peers and the staff on campus was a rewarding concept when the group first agreed on the proposal.
+It required for a large pool of skills to be brought together and managed in a way which provided the best results based upon our aims and requirements.
+With other modules at university often taking varying degrees of priority through the course of the project, it was important to set reasonable goals and help people manage their workloads.
+Much of the group were in the same group so could empathise with the conflict between this project and other assignments at university.
+We prepared for this well using the risk assessment responses and producing a clear list of tasks using a GANTT chart and other methods such as a shared to-do list between our intra-project ‘teams’.
+Planning a lot of the tasks out in advance allowed members to manage their workloads effectively.

+Facial recognition technology, coupled with artificial intelligence and machine learning, are very much emerging technologies which are at the cutting edge of research.
+For a group of undergraduate students, despite the collective experience of the group the system we have produced in just 5 months only scratches the surface as to what this concept can do.
+Learning skills in this field could be useful for future employment as companies may seek to utilise these technologies at a greater rate.

+## Social & Ethical Issues

+This technology could be perceived as being highly invasive on people and their civil liberties.
+By storing the location of people, including exact timestamps, not to mention their photograph to cross-reference, causes some ethical issues.

+Data on the whereabouts of people in the wrong hands could lead to the safety of people and their homes (e.g. a burglary) could be compromised.
+If this project was to enter the real world on the scale to make it useful, there would have to be significant consideration and training given to the personnel whom use the system to ensure that this scenario doesn’t occur.
+People also might not feel comfortable making such a binary decision as whether they are perceived as a ‘threat’ due to them not being known to the system.
+Therefore, the project still carries a human element with respect to flagging potentially harmful situations, to ensure the computer is not making all of the decisions but supporting that of the human by providing more in-depth information on a given scenario.

+## Future Work

+As previously mentioned, this could be considered to be a basic implementation of both the facial recognition algorithms and the way the data about identification is recorded.
+Optimisations for the future could include improving the speed, reliability and scalability of the algorithm and camera feeds.
+These variables are still unknown given the limited scale of this project but has been developed in such a way which would make these things feasible.

+In terms of work not complete, the group would like to have integrated this system with the ability to capture attendance for academic sessions within the university.
+This was defined as one of our stretch goals at the start of the project but due to limited time and technical limitations, this was not attainable in the given timeframe.

+In the future, the system could also be integrated with the local police facial recognition database in order to identify unknown people automatically, not only would this allow security personnel to understand who is on campus without having to manually intervene (providing the person exists in the Police database), but it would also allow for security personnel to immediately identify criminals or unwanted people that are on campus.

+\newpage